Assil Jaziri

-Assil Jaziri (born 3 August 1999) is a Tunisian professional footballer who plays as a forward for OGC Nice.
+Assil Jaziri (born 3 August 1999) is a Tunisian professional footballer who plays as an attacking midfielder for JS El Omrane.

 Club career

-Jaziri made his professional debut for OGC Nice in a 1–0 Ligue 1 win over Dijon FCO on 31 March 2019.
+Jaziri made his professional debut for Nice in a 1–0 Ligue 1 win over Dijon FCO on 31 March 2019.

 International career

 Jaziri debuted for the Tunisia U21 in a friendly 2–0 loss to the Italy U21s on 15 October 2018.

 He made his debut for Tunisia national football team on 7 June 2019 in a friendly against Iraq, as a 71st-minute substitute for Bassem Srarfi.